Dodgers vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in three games in a row.
-During his last five outings he is batting .333 with a double, a home run, a walk and five RBI.
+- Acuna has picked up at least one hit in four games in a row.
+In his last five games he is hitting .435 with a double, two home runs, two walks and nine RBI.

 Acuna Recent Games